HospitalRun/planning/Requirements/v1_0/OPD-Visit-Report.md

 4. Patient Sex
 5. Patient Age and D.O.B.
 4. Date of (this) Visit
+5. Visit Type
-5. Visit Examiner
+6. Visit Examiner
 6. Visit Location
-7. Notes
 5. Active Diagnosis, primary and secondary, from the visit.
 6. OPD Procedures Performed during visit (if applicable)
 7. Lab orders requested (if applicable